jeevanjohnson/Chiyo/README.md

 Work in Progress if you have any questions or bugs you want to report contact me on discord ``Cover#8860``

+If people actually like it I will add mania and ctb support

 Commands:

 ```;relaxtaiko {akatsuki name}